-CRJS-0112 Organization and Administration of Criminal Justice Police Agencies
+CRJS-0112 Organization and Administration of Criminal Justice Police Agencies 3 hours credit

 Students examine the principles, functions, and activities of police organization and administration, including planning and research, public relations, personnel and training, inspection and control, and policy formulation.
 Footnote: This course is offered online and in the classroom.